barackd222/dx-labs/README.md

 ##### **STEP 1:** Start Brackets

-- You can find the portable version of brackets in `DX\Installations\brackets-portable` directory.
+- You can find the portable version of brackets in `DX\brackets-portable` directory.

 - Start `BracketsPortable.exe`